 ARMY STYLE

-The Salvation Army has adopted a military format to enhance its organizational strength and mobility and to provide efficient support in disaster relief and assistance activities to developing countries.
-Since the organization have adopted military style, the words and terminologies used are also unique as follows.
+The Salvation Army has adopted a military structure to enhance its organizational strength and mobility, enabling more efficient disaster relief efforts and assistance activities in developing countries.
+Since the organization has adopted a military framework, its terminology is also unique, as shown below.

 Church → Corps